nichoth/ssc/README.md

 ```

 ### isValidMsg
-This check that the message contains the hash of `prevMsg`, and also
+This checks that the message contains the hash of `prevMsg`, and also
 makes sure the signature matches the public key.

 ```js